Chris Rock: Lawsuit

 In 2012, Rock settled a lawsuit alleging sexual assault.
-Rock was not charged with a crime and has denied that the alleged rape ever occurred.
+Rock was not charged with a crime and has denied that the alleged rape occurred.

 Cannabis

 On August 20, 2019, Rock, along with several other celebrities, invested in a funding round for Lowell Herb Co, a California cannabis brand.
 He is known to be "a dedicated cannabis consumer".

 Health

 On September 18, 2020, Rock said that he was diagnosed with a non-verbal learning disorder, a neurological condition that makes it difficult for him to understand non-verbal social cues.
-On September 19, 2021, Rock announced on Twitter that he had tested positive for COVID-19.
-He strongly advocated getting vaccinated to his followers.